monacocoin-net/monacoCoin-Core/README.md

 # monacoCoin-Core

-MonacoCoin Projet : Please use now new version : https://github.com/monacocoin-net/monoeci-core/releases
+MonacoCoin Projet : Please use the new version : https://github.com/monacocoin-net/monoeci-core/releases

-Sentinel to change also thinking about doing the update https://github.com/monacocoin-net/sentinel
 ----------------------

-How to update to new version MonacoCoin to Monoeci (Server and Wallet) :
+How to update to Monoeci (Server and Wallet) :
 ----------------------

 Save your wallet and your config files :